Definition of Classified Balance Sheet

 - Understand the nature of assets, liabilities, and equity in the company’s financial statements.

-- Determine the company’s liquidity position by understanding the level of current assets available to meet the current liabilities.
+- Determine the company’s liquidity position by understanding the current assets available to meet the current liabilities.

 - Make it easier to compare the changes in liabilities and assets from the last reporting year.